Condominium Conversion Top 10 Questions

 - Our Documents Are Easy To Understand and Avoid Owner Disputes.
 Your CC&Rs will directly affect your quality of life, your financial investment, and your ability to refinance and sell.
 We take the time to be sure that your CC&Rs are customized to the building and the owners’ needs.
 Our CC&Rs are widely recognized as among the best in California, particularly for smaller buildings where we have set the industry standard.

-SirkinLaw APC has been guiding clients through the San Francisco condominium process for almost 20 years, and has completed more SF conversions than any other firm.
-In 2011 we handled well over half of all of the condominium conversions in San Francisco.
+SirkinLaw APC has been guiding clients through the San Francisco condominium process for more than 30 years, and has completed more SF conversions than any other firm.
+We handle well over half of all of the condominium conversions in San Francisco.
 Over the years, we have been involved in drafting many of the laws that govern SF conversions, and have helped develop many of the procedures used by the City in processing these applications.
 Our breadth of experience makes it likely that if a glitch appears in the condominium process, we will have seen something similar before and know exactly what to do.
 And for those rare occasions when a completely new issue arises, we are particularly adept at developing creative solutions that save our clients time and money.